Skip to main content

 43 mentions Positive Neutral Negative

-The game's optimization has received significant criticism, with many users reporting poor performance, frequent lag, and crashes, particularly during intense gameplay.
-While some updates have improved frame rates, the overall experience remains hindered by unoptimized controls and a dated engine, making it challenging for players with less powerful hardware.
-Despite its fun gameplay potential, the optimization issues detract from the overall enjoyment and accessibility of the game.
+The game's optimization has received significant criticism, with many users reporting poor performance, frequent lag, and crashes, particularly on lower-end systems.
+While some updates have improved frame rates, the overall experience remains hindered by unoptimized controls and a dated engine, making it challenging for players to fully enjoy the game.
+Despite its potential, the lack of thorough optimization continues to be a major drawback for many players.

-• “Check out the Cortex Command community project for the new, free, open-source, very improved and optimized version with its own mod.”
+• “Check out Cortex Command Community Project (write in Google) for the new, free, open-source, very improved and optimized version with its own mod.”

-• “I was worried for a while that they had given up on it, but now that there are more updates coming out, especially those that help performance, I'm very pleased with it.”
+• “I was worried for a while that they had given up on it, but now that there's more updates coming out, especially those that help performance, I'm very pleased with it.”

 • “The game has flaws, such as shaky fullscreen initialization, poor performance optimization, crashes, and severe slowdown.”